getoutreach/devbase/CONTRIBUTING.md

 <!-- <</Stencil::Block>> -->

-### Testing Bash Scripts

-This project currently has a very simple bash testing framework that will likely evolve to use [bats](https://github.com/bats-core/bats-core) in the future.
-For now, you can add a test anywhere as long as it is suffixed with `_test.sh` and it will be run when you run `make test`.

-A test is called with `bash` and should return a non-zero exit code if the test fails.
-For an example of a test, see [shell/lib/yaml_test.sh](shell/lib/yaml_test.sh).

 ### Replacing a Remote Version of the a Package with Local Version

 _This is only applicable if this repository exposes a public package_.